dflyboy420/crypto-async/README.md

-# @ronomon/crypto-async
+# @dflyboy420/crypto-gdrive
-Fast, reliable cipher, hash and hmac methods executed in Node's threadpool for multi-core throughput.
+Quick and multi-threaded upload of files ith encryption.

 ## Motivation
 #### Some longstanding issues with Node's `crypto` module